Patent Retrieval: A Literature Review: Patent Retrieval Methods

-Mahdabi et al. \cite{mahdabi2011building} proposed a position-based QR method which selects relevant query terms by building two query language models using various sections of the topic patent: 1) a variant of the weighted log-likelihood model \cite{meij2009query} , and 2) a model based on the parsimonious language model \cite{hiemstra2004parsimonious}.
-Their experiments showed that queries constructed from terms in the {\it description} section using weighted log-likelihood give better results than other sections which agrees with the results in \cite{xue2009transforming,magdy2010applying,bouadjenek2015study}.
+\cite{mahdabi2011building} proposed a position-based query reduction method which selects relevant query terms by building two query language models using various sections of the topic patent: 1) a variant of the weighted log-likelihood model \cite{meij2009query} , and 2) a model based on the parsimonious language model \cite{hiemstra2004parsimonious}.
+Their experiments showed that queries constructed from terms in the {\it description} section using weighted log-likelihood give better results than other sections which agrees with the previous results (\cite{xue2009transforming, magdy2010applying, bouadjenek2015study}).
 The main advantage of this approach is that, respective weights of query terms are derived automatically from the query model.
 However, some challenges still exist regarding tuning the model parameters such as the smoothing parameter which was set heuristically.

-\textbf{Query Expansion (QE):} pattern-based QRE was proposed in many studies \cite{osborn1997evaluating,wang2015query,konishi2005query}.
-Wang and Lin \cite{wang2015query} proposed patterns in the form of syntactic rules in order to extract query terms as weighted concepts.
-In \cite{konishi2005query}, Konishi proposed a pattern-based QE method for the patent invalidity search task on the NTCIR-5 collection.
-Rather than using raw terms from topic patent's {\it claims} which are often abstract, the author, using pattern matching, identifies other specific terms in the {\it description} and use them as expansion terms.
+\textbf{Query Expansion (QE):} pattern-based QE was proposed in many studies (\cite{osborn1997evaluating,wang2015query,konishi2005query}). \cite{wang2015query} proposed patterns in the form of syntactic rules in order to extract query terms as weighted concepts. \cite{konishi2005query} proposed a pattern-based query expansion method for the patent invalidity search task on the NTCIR-5 collection.
+In this task the initial query of the topic patent was the terms in the {\it claims} section.
+However, rather than using only raw {\it claims} terms which are often abstract, \cite{konishi2005query}, using pattern matching, identifies other specific terms in the {\it description} and use them as expansion terms.
 First, components of the invention are extracted from the topic {\it claim} using handcrafted patterns.
 Secondly, explanation sentences describing components of the invention are extracted from the {\it description} using handcrafted patterns.
 Thirdly, terms from first and second steps are used as the new query.
-The results showed that this QE approach works better than using terms extracted from the {\it claims} section only.
+The results showed that this query expansion approach works better than using terms extracted from the {\it claims} section only.
 The main drawback of this method is its dependency on manually coded patterns to identify potential terms.
 Meanwhile, it demonstrates the potential of using entities and their relations as retrieval features motivating the need for deeper and more generic linguistic analysis of patent texts.